-Marfan syndrome is a rare disorder.
-It causes a defect in the body’s connective tissue.
+Marfan syndrome is a rare genetic problem that affects the body’s connective tissue.
 Connective tissue supports and connects many of the body's structures.
-As a result, Marfan syndrome affects many organ systems, including the:
+Marfan syndrome affects many systems in the body, such as the:

-Symptoms of Marfan syndrome range from mild to severe.
-It can affect 1 or many parts of the body.
-Some symptoms may be evident at an early age.
-Others may develop later in life.
-Some symptoms may worsen with age.
+Problems range from mild to severe.
+It can affect one or many parts of the body.
+Some symptoms may happen at an early age.
+Others may happen later in life or worsen with age.

-Symptoms depend on the parts of the body affected by Marfan syndrome:
+The problems a person will have depend on the parts of the body affected by Marfan syndrome.
+Some problems may be:

 Family Doctor—American Academy of Family Physicians

 College of Family Physicians of Canada